Arachne/EntityLoader/docs/index.md

 Doctrine
 ----

-For usage with Doctrine ORM entities use the [Arachne/Doctrine](https://github.com/Arachne/Doctrine) package to your application.
+For usage with Doctrine ORM entities add the [arachne/doctrine](https://github.com/Arachne/Doctrine) package to your application.

 Custom filters